tonnykwon/blog/_bayesian/2019-01-10-Hierarchical-model-1.md

 ## Graphical Model

 **Directed Acyclic Graph(DAG)**  can show hierarchical models graphically with edges and arrows.
 Each variables are nodes, and connections are edges.
-The box is a plate that indicates nodes in the box are vector.
+The plate indicates that nodes in the plate are vector.

 In case of our rat tumor example, our DAG is: